USD/INR and Indian Equity Markets: The Correlation, the Sectoral Asymmetry, and the Trades

 The implication: a stable "USD/INR vs Nifty" correlation does not exist.
 The trade is regime-conditional.

-• Confirm India VIX is elevated (above 16)
+• Confirmation: India VIX elevated (above 16)

-2. Long oil refiners on confirmed INR strength
+2. Oil-refiner structure on confirmed INR strength

 When the trade does not work